Maximinodotpy/articles/020 - Calculator/_blog/article.md

+---
-# Calculator with History Function in HTML, CSS, and JavaScript
+name: 'Calculator with History Function in HTML, CSS, and JavaScript'
-**Learn how to make a simple calculator with a history function using web technologies.**
+description: 'Learn how to make a simple calculator with a history function using web technologies.'
+---

 ## Idea